Manual Handling for Banquet and Conference Setup Crews in Ireland

 Storage areas often present their own challenges.
 Narrow corridors, limited access, and stacking requirements add complexity beyond simply moving chairs from room to room.

 Banquet tables exceed safe individual lifting capacity when folded, and become awkward to manage when extended.
-Team handling should be standard for table work, not an occasional accommodation.
+The HSA guidance suggests that loads above 20-25kg should prompt consideration of team handling or mechanical aids.
+Most banquet tables weigh between 25kg and 40kg, making team handling the standard approach rather than an occasional accommodation.

 Table legs and folding mechanisms create pinch points that injure fingers.
 Understanding how each table type operates helps avoid the sudden closures or movements that cause injury.